 The gender pay gap

-Australian Bureau of Statistics (ABS) and Workplace Gender Equality Agency (WGEA) data both show a gender pay gap favouring full-time working men over full-time working women in every industry and occupational category in Australia.
+Data from the Australian Bureau of Statistics and Workplace Gender Equality Agency shows that men earn more than women in every industry and job type in Australia.

 More information